 “Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts.
 There is symbolic as well as actual beauty in the migration of the birds, the ebb and flow of the tides, the folded bud ready for the spring.
 There is something infinitely healing in the repeated refrains of nature … the assurance that dawn comes after night, and spring after the winter.” – Rachel Carson

-Food has always been our sustenance, medicine, and culture.
+It’s essential to the future that we learn from the past and food has always been our sustenance, medicine, and culture.
 It weaves thru our human story.
-A farm can nourish and connect us and choosing to eat what grows nearby, is raised on local pastures, or caught in our waters is a return to a recent past.
+Farms and gardens can nourish and connect us.
+Choosing to eat what grows nearby, is raised on local pastures, or caught in our waters is truly a return to a recent past.
 The food we grow, source, eat, and enjoy has the power to help heal our health and our local communities by preserving or re-establishing roots, regardless of if we speak the language or follow old beliefs.

 This growing journey has been shared by many hands who have offered their ideas, time, energy, and resources.
 The reciprocity and feeling of abundance is all around us and is woven into the work we do every day to feed our community.

 We thank you for your interest in this endeavor.
 We may be small but the seeds we sow spread and grow in a multitude of interconnected ways!